 I explained how Steve Belamy signed me off for everything two flights ago, but just won't let me solo.
 I went over some of my complaints about Steve, starting with the "Power determines altitude and pitch determines airspeed" mantra.

 "Well that's total bullshit," Sawadee said, "Attitude determines altitude.
 Period.
 Every military pilot knows that."
 He explained that with everything else constant on a simple propeller-driven airplane, there is a given airspeed for a given pitch.
 Civilians emphasize that as a way to hammer home the aircraft has to be trimmed for that airspeed.

 "When you get to flying jets in the Air Force you are going to learn about the 'control and performance' concept.
 But for now, do it your instructor's way."
 He sat quietly for a while and then looked me in the eye.
-"You are a typical engineer, Eddie, and that will help you in the cockpit in the long run.
+"You are a typical engineer, James, and that will help you in the cockpit in the long run.
 But in the short run it is hurting you.
 Your mental attitude, that's key."

 "I've never had an attitude problem, sir."